Tap to Call: (800) 434-8399

 A slip, trip or fall, for example, could qualify you for workers’ compensation benefits.
 Additionally, you must also show a causal connection between your job and the injury that occurred.
 This means you have to provide evidence that you were performing an authorized activity approved by your supervisor at the time of the accident.
 Any of several common mistakes in North Carolina workers’ compensation cases can derail your claim and cause it to be denied or approved with a benefit that is less than what you deserve.
 That’s why it’s crucial to seek the assistance of a skilled and experienced Wilmington and Fayetteville workers’ compensation attorney when filing for benefits.

-If your workers comp claim is allowed, you will begin to receive benefit checks within a few weeks.
-These funds will allow you to pay your bills until you are able to return to work.
-However, workers’ compensation insurers can and often do dispute the idea that the worker’s injury was related to his or her job.
-This may delay the start of benefits or result in a valid claim being rejected.
+If your Workers Comp claim is accepted by the insurance company, you will begin to receive benefit checks within a few weeks if your injury places you out of work.
+If accepted, you should also be receiving the medical treatment you need to treat your injury and get better.
+Unfortunately, Workers’ Compensation insurers can and often do dispute the idea that the worker’s injury was related to his or her job.
+This may delay the start of benefits or they drag their feet on approving certain medical treatments.
 If your workers’ compensation claim is denied, or benefits that are approved are not sufficient to meet your needs, you have the right to appeal that decision.
-This can be another complicated and often lengthy process.

 Contact a Workers’ Compensation Attorney Today